MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 You can also find the default command line parameters inside the `config.yaml` file, and the depencies for the conda environment inside `environment.yml`.

-The `vectorization_tries/` folder contains gpu accelerated versiions of the code, which resulted less efficient compared to the CPU multi-processing implementation.
+The `vectorization_tries/` folder contains gpu accelerated versions of the code, which resulted less efficient compared to the CPU multi-processing implementation.

 # MCNN Results